Louis Stettner

 Louis Stettner (November 7, 1922 – October 13, 2016) was an American photographer of the 20th century whose work included streetscapes, portraits and architectural images of New York and Paris.
 His work has been highly regarded because of its humanity and capturing the life and reality of the people and streets.
 Starting in 1947, Stettner photographed the changes in the people, culture, and architecture of both cities.
 He continued to photograph New York and Paris up until his death.

 Louis Stettner’s works are posthumously managed by the Louis Stettner Estate.

 Early life

-Louis Stettner was born in Brooklyn, New York, where he was one of four children.
+Louis Stettner was born in Brooklyn, New York, where he was one of four children, the identical twin of his brother Irving.
 His father was a cabinet maker, and Louis learned the trade when young, using the money he earned to support his growing love of photography.
 He was given a box camera as a child, and his love affair with photography began.
 His family went on trips to Manhattan and visited museums, including the Metropolitan Museum of Art, where his love of art began.

 At 18, in 1940, Stettner enlisted in the United States army and became a combat photographer in Europe for the Signal Corps.
 After a brief stint in Europe he was sent to New Guinea, the Philippines, and Japan.